-Oriental tattoo designs are both my passion and my expertise.
+Oriental tattoo designs are one of my passions and my expertise.
 I have been fortunate to tattoo many clients from Melbourne and throughtout Australia who come to me with very unique oriental tattoo concepts in mind.

 Behind every oriental tattoo design there is incredible meaning, colour and purpose.
 The oriental work that I have seen or had the pleasure of creating comes with a sense of rich history and culture.